sbb-design-systems/lyne-components/src/components/sbb-timetable-platform/readme.md

-# lyne-timetable-platform
+# sbb-timetable-platform

 !!
 Please note that this component is not intended for direct use.
-It will get used within lyne-timetable.
+It will get used within sbb-timetable.
 It is listed here to show the various configuration options to component developers. !!

 <!-- Auto Generated Below -->